 Content strategies also need to focus on original content based on what the brand believes its followers, clients and potential customers want to read and learn about.
 Instead of curating content from other websites, create a content calendar and develop articles and pieces of information that will discuss the possible challenges and needs the audience has and what the best solutions are.
 All of this creates confidence and experience in the industry.

 Once you have an established brand you may want to experiment with your content to figure out what works best.
 This will also allow you to offer more personalized content, which is more aligned to the trends in B2B marketing and sales today.

 Finally, do not forget to engage in conversation with your followers.
-This is what social media was created for: to generate conversations, discussions, to interact one on one, not to be just a one-way channel like television or other media channels.
+This is what social media was created for: to generate conversations and discussions, to interact one on one, and not to be just a one-way channel like television or other media channels.

 Employee advocacy through social media

 Employee advocacy and spotlighting employees are a great way to put a face on the company and personalize the brand.
 Whether it is a small or large business, this strategy always brings positive results because the truth is that behind every company, there are real people.